Guaranteed Matrix Completion via Non-convex Factorization: Main Results

-Intuitively, $\|X_k^{(i)} \|, \|Y_k^{(j)} \|,\|X_k\|_F, \|Y_k\|_F $ are bounded because of the regularization terms we introduced and that the objective function is decreasing, and $\|M - X_kY_k^T \|_F $ is bounded because the objective function is decreasing.
+Intuitively, $\|X_k^{(i)} \|, \|Y_k^{(j)} \|,\|X_k\|_F, \|Y_k\|_F $ are bounded because of the regularization terms we introduced and that the objective function is decreasing, and $\|M - X_kY_k^T \|_F $ is bounded because the objective function is decreasing (however, the intuition is not enough and the proof requires some extra effort).
 In Section \ref{sec: proof of lemma 2} we provide some easily verifiable conditions for Property (b) to hold (see Proposition \ref{prop: K(delta) condition}), so that Lemma \ref{lemma of incoherent neighborhood} and Theorem \ref{major theorem} can be extended to other algorithms.

 With these two lemmas, the proof of Theorem \ref{major theorem} is quite straightforward and presented below.